-- 124. CPD policy will provide that a crisis intervention response may be necessary even in situations where there has been an apparent violation of law. - 125.
-CPD policy will encourage officers to redirect individuals in crisis to the healthcare system, where feasible and appropriate. - 126.
+- 133. CPD policy will provide that a crisis intervention response may be necessary even in situations where there has been an apparent violation of law. - 134.
+CPD policy will encourage officers to redirect individuals in crisis to the healthcare system, available community resources, and available alternative response options, where feasible and appropriate. - 135.
 CPD will ensure that the language used in policies, procedures, forms, databases, and trainings to communicate about incidents involving individuals in crisis is appropriate, respectful, and consistent with industry recognized terminology.
-CPD will seek input from community stakeholders, including the Advisory Committee, for recommendations to identify appropriate and respectful terminology. - 127.
+CPD will seek input from community stakeholders, including the Advisory Committee, for recommendations to identify appropriate and respectful terminology. - 136.
 CPD will develop and implement policies, procedures, and protocols regarding the collection, maintenance, and use of information related to an individual's medical and mental health to facilitate necessary and appropriate communication while adequately protecting an individual's confidentiality.
-To develop these policies, procedures, and protocols, CPD will seek input from community stakeholders, including the Advisory Committee. - 128.
+To develop these policies, procedures, and protocols, CPD will seek input from community stakeholders, including the Advisory Committee. - 137.
 Within 180 days of the Effective Date, CPD will review and revise its crisis intervention-related policies as necessary to comply with the terms of this Agreement.
 CPD will consider any recommendations or feedback provided by the Advisory Committee when revising its policies.